-- Talking to parents about their child before their child starts in our school; - Inviting children to visit our nursery and have the opportunity to spend time with their teacher before starting nursery; (currently due to COvid-19 all contact and meetings are carried out virtually via email or Google Meet, or face to face outside if possible) - Supporting children through the transition from Nursery to Reception with the children attending part time during the first two weeks, if needed.
-This is also to support staff and parents in getting to know each other as well as the children. - Inviting all parents to termly meetings during their child's time in nursery and also an induction meeting during the term before their child starts school and again during the first half term of the child's Reception year in order to detail how we aim to work with their child particularly in relation to reading and phonics; - Encouraging parents to talk to the child's teacher or Key Worker if there are any concerns.
-There is a formal meeting for parents offered each term at which the teacher and the parent discuss the child's progress in private. - Providing a termly update on their child, which includes where they are within the monthly developmental bands and the Characteristics of Effective Learning. - Offering a meeting with parents before a child turns 3 so the parents and staff can discuss their child's progress in relation to their milestones and the age related expectations and linked to the 27 month check; - Providing parents of children in Reception a report on attainment and progress at the end of each school year, as well as a EYFS Profile report which includes the Characteristics of Effective Learning; - Arranging a range of activities throughout the year that encourage collaboration between child, school and parents: open assemblies, school visits, coffee mornings, fundraising events;
+- Talking to parents about their child before their child starts in our school; - Inviting children to visit our nursery and have the opportunity to spend time with their teacher before starting nursery; - Supporting children through the transition from Nursery to Reception with the children attending part time during the first two weeks, if needed.
+This is also to support staff and parents in getting to know each other as well as the children. - Inviting all parents to termly meetings during their child's time in nursery and also an induction meeting during the term before their child starts school and again during the first half term of the child's Reception year in order to detail how we aim to work with their child particularly in relation to reading and phonics;

-- Providing parents an opportunity to celebrate their child's learning and development by sharing and contributing to their child's online Learning Journal on Tapestry which inform planning and provision; - Online contact through Tapestry, as well as the acknowledgement that parents can ring school or come into school to contact key workers through our open door policy.
-Due to Covid-19 parents are asked not to come into school if at all possible, or by appointment if necessary.
-Anyone entering the school building will need to wear a face covering and complete our Covid-19 Track and Trace form. - Ensuring all parents know that their child's teacher and teaching assistant are their key workers; - Providing a quiet and confidential area where parents are able to discuss any concerns.
+- Encouraging parents to talk to the child's teacher or Key Worker if there are any concerns.
+There is a formal meeting for parents offered each term at which the teacher and the parent discuss the child's progress in private. - Providing a termly update on their child, which includes where they are within the monthly developmental bands and the Characteristics of Effective Learning. - Offering a meeting with parents before a child turns 3 so the parents and staff can discuss their child's progress in relation to their milestones and the age related expectations and linked to the 27 month check; - Providing parents of children in Reception a report on attainment and progress at the end of each school year, as well as a EYFS Profile report which includes the Characteristics of Effective Learning; - Arranging a range of activities throughout the year that encourage collaboration between child, school and parents: open assemblies, school visits, coffee mornings, fundraising events; - Providing parents an opportunity to celebrate their child's learning and development by sharing and contributing to their child's online Learning Journal on Tapestry which inform planning and provision; - Online contact through Tapestry, as well as the acknowledgement that parents can ring school or come into school to contact key workers through our open door policy. - Ensuring all parents know that their child's teacher and teaching assistant are their key workers; - Providing a quiet and confidential area where parents are able to discuss any concerns.